 - 1. AAFS Basic Requirements for Trainee Affiliate must be fulfilled; and - 2.
-Applicants for the Anthropology Section will be considered in any area of anthropology (e.g., physical anthropology, archaeology, cultural anthropology, linguistic anthropology) or a related field, with a demonstrated sufficient forensic science emphasis; and - Must have completed a master's or doctorate degree in anthropology or a closely related field, with a demonstrated sufficient forensic science emphasis; and - 4.
-Submit curriculum vitae listing relevant experience in forensic applications of anthropology (courses taken, volunteer work, etc.); and - 5.
-All Trainee Affiliate applicants must provide a letter of reference that verifies their trainee status (volunteer and unpaid intern positions do not qualify).
-The letter must be from their immediate supervisor confirming active training in a forensic science discipline with additional section-specific information provided about the program requirements and methodologies being applied. - 6.
+Applicants for the Anthropology Section will be considered in any area of anthropology (e.g., physical anthropology, archaeology, cultural anthropology, linguistic anthropology) or a related field, with a demonstrated sufficient forensic science emphasis; and - Must have completed a master's or doctorate degree in anthropology or a closely related field, with a demonstrated sufficient forensic science emphasis; - 4.
+Submit curriculum vitae listing relevant experience in forensic applications of anthropology (courses taken, volunteer work, etc.); and - Must be sponsored by a Member or Fellow of the Anthropology Section who is wellacquainted with the candidate and provides a written recommendation that addresses the candidate's progress toward fulfilling the requirements for Associate Member. - 6.
 Trainee Affiliate status may not be held for more than three (3) years.

-- 1. AAFS Basic Requirements for Associate Member must be fulfilled; and - 2.
-Applicants for the Anthropology Section will be considered in any area of anthropology (e.g., physical anthropology, archaeology, cultural anthropology, linguistic anthropology) or a related field, with a demonstrated sufficient forensic science emphasis; and - 3.
-Applicant must have earned a master's or doctorate degree in anthropology or a closely related field with a forensic science emphasis; and
+- 1. AAFS Basic Requirements for Associate Member must be fulfilled; and - Applicants for the Anthropology Section will be considered in any area of anthropology (e.g., physical anthropology, archaeology, cultural anthropology, linguistic anthropology) or a related field, with a demonstrated sufficient forensic science emphasis; and - 3.
+Applicant must have earned a master's or doctorate degree in anthropology or a closely related field with a forensic science emphasis; and - 4.
+Submit a complete curriculum vitae indicative of active engagement, publication, pursuit of a career, or other contribution to the application of anthropology to forensic science; and

-- 4. Submit a complete curriculum vitae indicative of active engagement, publication, pursuit of a career, or other contribution to the application of anthropology to forensic science; and - 5.
-Demonstrate involvement in current anthropological assessments with a forensic science emphasis by providing: - a.
+- 5. Demonstrate involvement in current anthropological assessments with a forensic science emphasis by providing: - a.
 Copies of two (2) forensic case reports that demonstrate the competent application of scientific methods, techniques, and concepts in the context of the fields of anthropology; or - b.
 Copies of two (2) conference presentations in anthropology with a forensic science emphasis authored or co-authored by the applicant (i.e., PowerPoints or poster PDFs); or - c.
 Copies of one (1) case report and one (1) conference presentation as described above, or a copy of one (1) paper on anthropology with a forensic science emphasis authored or second authored by the applicant and published in a refereed journal; and - 6.
-Each applicant must provide two letters of reference.
-One must be from a Member or Fellow of the Academy (regardless of section), and the second one should be from an individual who can comment knowledgeably about the applicant's involvement in forensic anthropology. - 7.
-Above requirements can only be waived by a two-thirds decision of members present at an Annual Section Business Meeting.
-Since the Board of Directors approval occurs before the Section Business Meetings, those seeking a waiver of requirements will be delayed approval of the application for one (1) year.
+Two (2) letters of reference.
+References must be from either two (2) Section Fellows or one (1) Section Fellow and one (1) full Member from the Anthropology Section of the AAFS.
+References must be well-acquainted with the applicant and must address the candidate's aptitude in and contributions to forensic anthropology. - 7.
+Above requirements can only be waived by a two-thirds decision of members present at an annual section business meeting.
+Since the Board of Directors approval occurs before the section business meetings, those seeking a waiver of requirements will be delayed approval of the application for one (1) year.